-AASB requests the state to provide standardized assessments in the Alaska Native indigenous languages, as requested by the individual districts.
+AASB requests the state to provide standardized assessments that are locally relevant and/or in the Alaska Native indigenous languages, as requested by the individual districts.

 • Rationale.
 Students who have a strong first language in their ethnic group perform better academically.
 Students who learn English as a second language with a strong first language do better academically on standardized tests.
 Culturally responsive curriculum that uses the local language and cultural knowledge provides the foundation for the rest of the curriculum and implements the goals of the State of Alaska's Cultural Standards, as well as the State of Alaska Content and Performance Standards.
 Additionally, the number of districts with Indigenous language immersion classrooms is increasing.